skybet/skybet.github.io/_posts/2021-04-22-investigating-mobile-state-management.md

 ---
 layout:     post
-title:      Investigating Mobile State Management: Composable Redux
+title:      Investigating Mobile State Management
 author:     joe_williams
 date:       2021-04-22 14:18:00
 summary:    State Management on any platform is difficult and there are a number of different approaches.
 One approach we're investigating is one we've coined composable redux.